Lourdes Leon: Career

 Leon's first forays in fashion began in 2010.
 She and Madonna created Material Girl, a teenage clothing line sold exclusively through Macy's stores.
 Leon made her modeling debut starring in a perfume ad campaign for Pop by Stella McCartney, also featuring Grimes, Amandla Stenberg, and Kenya Kinski-Jones.
 She has further appeared in campaigns for Marc Jacobs, Miu Miu, Calvin Klein, Tom Ford, Burberry, Savage X Fenty, Gypsy Sport, Dion Lee and Mugler.
 In 2018, she made her runway debut at New York Fashion Week.
 She appeared on the September 2021 cover of American Vogue with models Anok Yai, Ariel Nicholson, Bella Hadid, Kaia Gerber, Precious Lee, Sherry Shi, and Yumi Nu.
 In 2023, she became the face of a limited edition flavor Coca-Cola's 3000 Zero Sugar, and made her first makeup campaign as one of the faces of Make Up For Ever.

 Leon, using the stage name Lolahol, made her musical debut in August 2022 via Chemical X, an imprint of record label Mad Decent.
 Her first release was "Lock&Key", followed by "Cuntradiction" in November, both from her five-track debut EP Go, an experimental music project launched on November 9, 2022, in collaboration with American multi-instrumentalist, producer, composer and vocalist Eartheater.
 On October 11, 2023, she released "Spelling".
 Its visuals paid homage to Madonna's video for "Frozen" (1998).
 Leon also made her first major musical performance debut at IFEMA's Brava Madrid Music Festival on September 23, 2023.

+Leon co-wrote and provided vocals for a track titled "The Test", for her mother's 2026 album Confessions II, which the latter described as a "healing moment" between them; Leon also made a cameo appearance in the album's accompanying short film Confessions II.